Lostmyname/lmn-gulp-tasks/README.md

 being minified.
 In addition to minifying, the `minify` option will call strip-debug, which strips `console`, `alert` and `debugger` statements.

-This will remove multiple versions of jQuery and include the version from
+This will remove multiple versions of jQuery and include the version from the package in question.
+If you don't want jQuery, specify `jquery: false`.
+If you want multiple versions of jQuery: you can't do that, weirdo.

 ### clean